Fiserv/Commerce-Hub/docs/Resources/Guides/Partners/Modules/Adobe-Customization.md

 tags: [Online, Mobile, Digital, Card Not Present, Plugin, Extension, Adobe, Magento]
 ---

-# Adobe Commerce Customization Guide
+# Adobe Commerce customization guide

 Commerce Hub manages the capture and input of sensitive payment data at checkout and allows the customization of the consumer's experience with a merchant's brand and provides customizable fields in the capture forms.